Examination of Research Degrees: Procedural Guidance

 Summary of research degrees examining process

 The examining process for research degrees involves various parties - supervisors, the candidate, as well as various examining committee members.
-The following is a broad summary of the steps involved.
-If you have any queries regarding this information or the examining process you should contact the Student Programmes Team.
+Below is a broad summary of the steps involved.
+If you have any queries regarding this information or the examining process you should contact Student Administration.

 1. Intention to submit